-Melons Cantaloupes Brawley has cleaned up for the most part for the season.
+Melons Cantaloupes T Brawley has cleaned up for the most part for the season.
 The Maricopa/Phoenix area is all that's left until the Bakersfield area starts up.
 At this point it looks like the week of July 11 will be the start date and until then product will be extremely limited.
-Honeydew Nogales has finished up for the season.
-Brawley has product available peaking to 6's and larger.
+The Westside has started in a very light way but fruit is extremely small 15's and smaller.
+Honeydew \frown Nogales has finished up for the season.
+Brawley has some product available peaking to 6's and larger.
 Maricopa/Phoenix area has product available with the market steady.
+The Westside is just getting going but fruit is running 8's and smaller.